kots75/Employee-LMS/notes.md

 employee mgmt DONE

-learning paths (relation to categories and employees) (names of employees who are enrolled in one could have their names appear as chips for that learning path)
+learning paths (relation to categories and employees) (names of employees who are enrolled in one could have their names appear as chips for that learning path) DONE

 category mgmt DONE